Azure/bicep-registry-modules/avm/res/recovery-services/vault/backup-fabric/protection-container/protected-item/README.md

 - Required: Yes
 - Type: string

-### Parameter: `policyId`
+### Parameter: `policyResourceId`

-ID of the backup policy with which this item is backed up.
+Resource ID of the backup policy with which this item is backed up.

 - Required: Yes
 - Type: string